gutfeeling/word_forms/README.md

 - Tom Aarsen @CubieDev is a major contributor and is singlehandedly responsible for v2.0.0.
 - Sajal Sharma @sajal2692 ia a major contributor.
-- Pamphile Rpy @tupui is responsible for the PyPI package.
+- Pamphile Roy @tupui is responsible for the PyPI package.

 ## Contributions